arttuladhar/learn/content/Kubernetes/CKAD/06_Pod Design.md

 ## Deployments

 **Deployments** provide a way to declaratively manage a dynamic set of replica pods.
-They provide powerful functionality such as scalling and rolling updates.
+They provide powerful functionality such as scaling and rolling updates.

 A deployment define a desired state for the replica pods.
 The cluster will constantly work to maintain the desired state, creating, removing, and modifying the replica pods accordingly.